21 Great Things to Do in Huatulco Oaxaca Mexico

 The Hagia Sophia Eco Park has a 2km zip line route that will take you over rivers and the gorgeous botanical garden with immense biodiversity.

-There are four zip lines in the course at a height of 50-100 meters – talk about exciting!
-If you’re not into extreme sports, you can still enjoy the eco-park and walk along the exotic flower trail and enjoy nature.
+If you’re not into extreme sports, you can still enjoy the eco-park walk along the exotic flower trail, and enjoy nature.

 The cost to go zip lining is about $60 USD and the eco-park is about 35km (45-minute drive) from La Crucecita.

-13. Shop for Oaxacan textiles
+13. Shop for Oaxacan Textiles

 If you’re like me, you’ll be seriously debating how much room is in your suitcase to take home some gorgeous souvenirs!